 Bellevue College has been using Canvas software for our online classes since 2012.
 While it is generally reliable, it is still possible for technical difficulties to block you from accessing the website for a few minutes to a few hours.
 For any trouble accessing the site, please contact the Technology Help Desk at 425-564-HELP.
-Their website is https://bellevuecollege.teamdynamix.com/TDClient/Home/ and they are open Monday - Thursday from 7:00 am - 7:00 pm and Friday from 8:00 am - 4:00 pm.
-For Canvas to function properly, your computer must have updated versions of Adobe Flash, Adobe Reader, and Java.
+Their website is https://bellevuecollege.teamdynamix.com/TDClient/Home/ For Canvas to function properly, your computer must have updated versions of Adobe Flash, Adobe Reader, and Java.
 Firefox, Chrome, and Safari are the recommended browsers.